mitryp/anthill/README.md

 Auth:

 ```
 `SALT_ROUNDS`    - a number of rounds to generate salt for hashing.
 Default: 10.
 `JWT_SECRET`     - a secret for signing JWT tokens.
 `JWT_TTL`        - an expiration time for JWT tokens (in ms format).
+`SECURE_COOKIES` - whether the token cookies should use `Secure` option.
+Default: 1, 0 to disable.
 ```

 > More info on JWT_TTL format can be found [here](https://github.com/vercel/ms).